collapsed-stacks/startups/questions/11911/startup-with-no-physical-location-question-about-taxes.md

 - tagged: `taxes`, `llc`, `texas`
 - score: 1

-<p>If a startup online store company has absolutely no physical location anywhere in the United States I have read that they aren't required to charge sales tax in any place they do not have a physical presence.</p>
+If a startup online store company has absolutely no physical location anywhere in the United States I have read that they aren't required to charge sales tax in any place they do not have a physical presence.

-<p>My question is, in the past I had another online store and every month we paid taxes in the state of Texas.</p>
+My question is, in the past I had another online store and every month we paid taxes in the state of Texas.

-<p>If we don't charge taxes and we sell lets suppose 100 dollars worth of merch.</p>
+If we don't charge taxes and we sell lets suppose 100 dollars worth of merch.

-<p>When it comes time to report taxes do I still report that I sold 100 dollars?
+When it comes time to report taxes do I still report that I sold 100 dollars?
-If I do then I have to pay the state.</p>
+If I do then I have to pay the state.

-<p>I'm just confused on how this taxes thing works if I have no physical location anywhere in the United states.</p>
+I'm just confused on how this taxes thing works if I have no physical location anywhere in the United states.

-<p>I am in Texas.</p>
+I am in Texas.

-<p>In the past I was required to pay monthly and if I didn't pay or was late i was charged 50 dollars as a penalty.</p>
+In the past I was required to pay monthly and if I didn't pay or was late i was charged 50 dollars as a penalty.

-<p>Thanks,</p>
+Thanks,

 ## Answer 11919